blockshake-io/srs/README.md

 the passphrase vulnerable to mishandling on the server’s side, e.g., by inadvertently logging all passphrases or storing them in plaintext.

+We use OPAQUE as a secure authentication mechanism for SRS and its services.
+For example,  we offer a Vault service where users can safely store their encrypted account secrets.

 ## Architecture

 **TODO**

 ## Building